kasnerz/animated-llm/README.md

 ## 🎓 What is this?

-An educational web application designed to teach the mechanics of large language models (LLMs work.
+An educational web application designed to teach the how large language models (LLMs) work.

-Instead of static diagrams or abstract equations, it provides a dynamic, step-by-step visualization of the Transformer architecture in action.
+Instead of static diagrams or abstract equations, it provides a dynamic, step-by-step visualizations of the Transformer architecture in action.

 The application runs **entirely in your browser** using pre-computed data.

 👉 **Try it yourself at** **[animatedllm.com](https://animatedllm.com)**

-We built this for:

-- **Students** who want to build intuition for NLP concepts.
-- **Educators** looking for visual aids to explain attention mechanisms and token generation.
-- **Curious minds** who want to peek under the hood of modern AI.

 ## ⌨️ Controls